 We have established an Audit Committee, comprised of three independent directors, which operates under a charter approved by the Board.
+On January 1, 2023, the Board appointed Ms. Lisa Pankratz as the fourth member of the Audit Committee.
 A copy of the Audit Committee Charter is set out in full in Schedule A to this Annual Information Form.
 It is the Board's responsibility to ensure that we have an effective internal control framework.
 The Audit Committee's primary function is to assist the Board to meet our oversight responsibilities in relation to our financial reporting and external audit function, internal control structure and risk management procedures.
 In doing so, it will be the responsibility of the Audit Committee to maintain free and open communication between the Audit Committee, the external auditors and our management.